IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __DONOR_LIFE_STAGE__ - (Controlled Vocabulary, Optional) "fetal", "newborn", "child", "adult", "unknown", "embryonic", "postnatal".

-__DONOR_HEALTH_STATUS_ONTOLOGY_URI__ - (Ontology: NCIT) links to the health status of the donor that provided the primary cell.
+__DONOR_HEALTH_STATUS_ONTOLOGY_URI__ - (Ontology: NCIM) links to the health status of the donor that provided the primary cell.
 NA if not available.
 "None" if not available.

 __DONOR_HEALTH_STATUS__ - The health status of the donor that provided the primary cell.
 NA if not available.